 The paradox is that the trace of me that survives, my name or memory in your memory, is proof that I existed, as you did, do, wholly apart, since the trace is the other come from without, me in you and you in me, but never the experience, a shared experience, in you of me, of me in you, of my absolute being in you, or you in me.
 If it were otherwise, the “I” that is me, and the “I” that is you, would be shattered, un-enclosed, not an “I.” It would belong to, be, in another.
 It is in that sense, that the sense in which that trace of me only exists, a ghost of me and not me, the I that is me in you, would have to not exist in order for there not to be separate worlds.
 But if that were so, if neither of us existed as separate worlds, if we were to touch (contingere and not tangere), be in the other, experience the other in the other, experience the other’s secret, we would not be an “I” but some smoorged together island nation: we would not exist as two people who love each other but as one world inseparable and hence not in love because not “in” at all but rather within without the without within needs to be truly without within.
 Only by being apart can we be together.
 Only by being lonely can one be together even if that loneliness never becomes togetherness (non est potis contingere) in terms of a shared experience of a common world, of each other.
 There are only worlds.

-That lonely companionship is a poem is why Derrida says that, “the book lives its beautiful death” (BS II, 130).
+That lonely companionship is a poem is why Derrida says that “the book lives its beautiful death” (BS II, 130).
 In autobiographical writing, which is to say writing, the “I” encloses the secret, the secret of us, or tries to and in so doing, leaves that trace behind in the book.
 “Like every trace,” then, Derrida writes, “a book, the survivance of a book, from its first moment on, is a living-dead machine, surviving, the body of a thing buried in a library, a bookstore, in cellars, urns, drowned in the worldwide waves of a Web, etc., but a dead thing that resuscitates each time…the breath of the other…makes it live again by animating it” (BS II, 131).
 Lionel’s book is The Last Man, given new life by the narrator who imparts it with a new breath, gives this death, this trace of life, a life.
 Late in the novel, he finds writing materials and declares, “I also will write a book, I cried” (466).
 His questions that follow this decision, though, have an explicitly Derridean ring to them: “for whom to read?—to whom dedicated?”
 (466).